 Could you state your name and position?

+My name is Lee Strickland.
 I’m a career intelligence officer with CIA.
 For the last year I have been a visiting professor here at the University of Maryland, a joint appointment between the College of Information Studies and the College Park Scholars Program.
 I’ve had several positions at the CIA.
 I’m a litigator for the office of general counsel and thereafter I moved over and managed the FOIA program.
 Most recently I was Chief of the Information Review Group and manager of all of the disclosure programs.
 Everything from Freedom of Information Act (FOIA) requests to the CIA’s historical program, JFK, Nazi war crimes, Clinton’s executive order for 25-year automatic declassification, and the State Department’s "Foreign Relations of the United States" publication series.

 How does the concept of "historic value" play into the declassification process?